2mohitarora/genai-demo/2_Planning_Prompt.md

 # Prompt to finalize Planning for Cursor implementation

-We will execute these steps in Claude Desktop
+We will execute these steps in Claude/ChatGPT

 1. Copy contents of `prompts/output/Project_Description.md` or the requirements you finalized.
 2. Open `prompts/input/Planner.md`
 3. Paste copied content between tags `<project_request>` and `</project_request>`
 4. Copy the modified `prompts/input/Planner.md`
-5. Open claude and paste it (I am using claude desktop app)
+5. Open Claude/ChatGPT
 6. Open Repo Prompt and copy the existing content of project that we created during initial setup and paste it in claude as well. `For reference i had 13 files copied via Repo Prompt`
 7. Run the following prompt
     ```